Altitude-Tech/Sensly_Install/README.md

-# Sensly_Install
+# Sensly_Setup
-Install scripts for the Sensly HAT.
+Scripts to enable the Sensly HAT to run on the Raspberry Pi